TotallyInformation/node-red-contrib-uibuilder/README.md

 To install a specific release from npm, use `npm install node-red-contrib-uibuilder@<VERSION>`.
 In addition to release versions (e.g. 1.2.2), you can also use `latest` and `v1-last`.
 Sometimes, `next` may also be available.
 Check out the [Versions tab](https://www.npmjs.com/package/node-red-contrib-uibuilder?activeTab=versions) on the npm site for available versions.

+**NOTE**: When installing v2.x, you may get a warning from the install:

+> `npm WARN bootstrap@4.3.1 requires a peer of jquery@1.9.1 - 3 but none is installed.
+You must install peer dependencies yourself`

+It is safe to ignore that warning unless you want to take control of bootstrap yourself since vue-bootstrap doesn't actually need it.

 ### 2.2.
 Simple flow

 Once installed, add a simple flow consisting of a trigger, a uibuilder and a debug node all connected in order.
 Deploy the changes then double click on the uibuilder node, click "Advanced" and then click on "Path & Module Info" then click on the web page url.